shukkiproject/MEAN-APP/README.md

 ## Development server

+Run `docker run --name mongo -p 27017:27017 -d --rm mongo` if your mongoDB runs on a docker.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `npm run server` for the API that connects the MongoDB.